OpenWaterFoundation/owf-data-co-legislative-districts/versions/2021/workflow/dataset-details.md

 See the [`owf-data-co-legislative-districts`](https://github.com/OpenWaterFoundation/owf-data-co-legislative-districts)
 GitHub repository for information.

+## Update Frequency and Versions ##

+The dataset is updated approximately every 10 years when redistricting occurs.
+Versions are identified using the publication year.

 ## Credits ##

 * Original zipped shapefiles were downloaded and processed from the